aramzham/CSharp-Essentials/LINQ/readme.md

 ```csharp
 int count = collection.Count(i => i.StartsWith("A"));
 ```
 That's it!
-Nothing more needed. :+1:
+Nothing more needed.
+You dramaticaly reduce the amount of keystrokes. :+1:

 Personally, i like this one-line solutions.
 Still, it's a matter of taste :)